pdo9141/InterviewPrep/UnitTestProject1/CSharp/ReadMe.txt

 	For readability and maintainablity it's better to use anonymous types to see meaningful names (no Item1, Item2 etc.)
 	If you want to return an anonymous type from a method, return object then write a generic cast method, send in anonymous signature with defaults as Type parameter in cast method
 30) What is unchecked and checked?
+	If you have int y and int x with maximum value of 2147483647 and you do int z = x + y, you don't get a compile or runtime overflow error (z will equal -2)
+	If you use int z = checked(x + y), you get an overflow exception Unchecked acts the same as the default so z = x + y is the same as z = unchecked(x + y) unless int y and x are const, if they are you would get an overflow exception
 31) Debug vs Release
+	Debug build mode meant for debugging (pdbs), code is not optimized Release build mode the code is optimized, debug code (#if DEBUG #endif) removed
 32) Multithreading and thread safety
 33) What is a namespace?
 34) What is authenticode?